Abhishek3689/End_to_end_tips_deployment/README.md

 open up you local host and port
 ```
 ## Steps to follow in azure cloud
-1. Create azure container registry and copy Login server,user name  and password  from Access keys to be needed while login from local vs
+1. Create azure container registry and copy Login server,user name  and password  from Access keys to be needed while login from local vs code
 2. Create Web app